DaisyIpatzi/daisyipatzi.github.io/_projects/2024-06-01-RM-Porfolio.md

 ## Introduction

 Welcome to my e-portfolio, a comprehensive showcase of my work and learning journey throughout this module.
-This portfolio highlights my progress, reflections, and achievements, providing evidence of my skills and knowledge in statistical analysis and research methods within the context of MSc Data Science.
+This portfolio highlights my progress, reflections, and achievements, providing evidence of my skills and knowledge in statistical analysis and research methods within the context of Computing Science.

 ## Objective